Battle of Bamber Bridge: Outbreak of violence

-On the evening of 24 June 1943, some soldiers from the 1511th Quartermaster Truck Regiment were drinking with the English townsfolk in Ye Olde Hob Inn.
+On the evening of 24 June 1943, soldiers of the 1511th Quartermaster Truck Regiment were drinking with English villagers in Ye Olde Hob Inn.
 Details of how the incident developed differ between sources.

-Two MPs, Corporal Roy A. Windsor and Private First Class Ralph F. Ridgeway, responded to a report of trouble at a local pub.
-The MPs had standing orders to arrest soldiers who were out of camp without a pass, were disorderly, or were not in proper uniform.
+Two MPs, Corporal Roy A. Windsor and Private First Class Ralph F. Ridgeway, responded to a report of trouble at a pub.
+It was closing time, and the barmaid had refused a drink to the soldiers.
+The MPs had standing orders to arrest soldiers who were out of camp without a pass, disorderly, or not in proper uniform.
 On entering the pub, they encountered one soldier, Private Eugene Nunn who was dressed in a field jacket rather than the required class A uniform, and asked him to step outside.
-An argument ensued, with local people and British servicewomen of the Auxiliary Territorial Service siding with Nunn.
-One British soldier challenged the MPs by saying, "Why do you want to arrest them?
+An argument ensued, with local people and British soldiers gathering.
+One British soldier challenged the MPs, asking "Why do you want to arrest them?
 They're not doing anything or bothering anybody."

 Staff Sergeant William Byrd, who was black, defused the situation but, as the MPs left, a beer was thrown at their jeep.
 After the MPs picked up two reinforcements, they spoke to Captain Julius F. Hirst and Lieutenant Gerald C. Windsor, who told the MPs to do their duty and to arrest the black soldiers.
-A group of MPs intercepted the soldiers on Station Road as they returned to their base at Mounsey Road.
+MPs intercepted the soldiers on Station Road as they returned to their base at Mounsey Road.
 As a fight broke out, the MPs opened fire, and one bullet struck Private William Crossland of the 1511th in the back and killed him.

 Some of the injured black soldiers returned to their base, but the killing caused panic as rumours began to spread that the MPs were out to shoot black soldiers.
-Although the colonel was absent, acting CO Major George C. Heris did his best to calm the situation.
+Although the colonel was absent, acting CO Major George C. Heris attempted to calm the situation.
 Lieutenant Edwin D. Jones, the unit's only black officer, managed to persuade the soldiers that Heris would be able to round up the MPs and see that justice was done.

-However, at midnight, several jeeps full of MPs arrived at the camp, including one improvised armoured car armed with a large machine gun.
-That prompted black soldiers to arm themselves with weapons.
+At midnight, several jeeps full of MPs arrived at the camp, including one improvised armoured car armed with a large machine gun.
+That prompted the concerned black soldiers to arm themselves.
 Around two thirds of the rifles were taken, and a large group left the base in pursuit of the MPs.
 British police officers reported that the MPs set up a roadblock and ambushed the soldiers.

-The black soldiers warned the townsfolk to stay inside when a firefight broke out between them and the MPs, which resulted in seven wounded.
+The black soldiers warned the locals to stay inside when a firefight broke out between them and the MPs, which resulted in seven wounded.
 The fighting stopped around 04:00 the next morning with an officer, three black soldiers, and one MP having been shot and two other MPs beaten.
-Eventually, the soldiers returned to the base, and by the afternoon, all but four rifles had been recovered.
+Eventually, the soldiers returned to the base, and by afternoon all but four rifles had been recovered.